Giray18/etl-s3-airflow-snowflake-powerbi-marketing-data/README.md

-# Data_engineering ETL activites from S3 bucket (Storage) - Airflow (ETL) - Snowflake (Data Mart (Storage) - Power BI (Visualization)
+# Data engineering ETL activites with S3 bucket (Storage) - Airflow (ETL) - Snowflake (Data Mart (Storage) - Power BI (Visualization)
-This Repo contains activities related to ETL, data mart creation and advanced analytics as tool S3-AIRFLOW-SNOWFLAKE and Power BI used
+This Repo contains activities related to ETL, data mart creation and visualization.
+As tool S3-AIRFLOW-SNOWFLAKE and Power BI used

 # Task Scenario:
 A marketing and a sales team would like to delve into their retail store`s item view data browsed by users to see mostly viewed items and platform used on item views.